 Lastly, when printing Tyvek for medical packaging, an absolute necessity is that the packaging not be damaged in any way during the printing process.
 Typically, after packaging is printed, it is subjected to high temperatures in order to sterilize it, before medical equipment is sealed inside.
 Even the smalled tear or abrasion on the Tyvek packaging will compromise the sterility of the packaging, and so whilst conducting this kind of printing on Tyvek great care must be taken to avoid damaging the substrate in any way.

-In short, printing Tyvek for medical purposes presents several major difficulties, but these can be overcome by carefully considering the Tyvek printer required for the task.
+In short, Tyvek medical printing presents several major difficulties, but these can be overcome by carefully considering the Tyvek label printer required for the task.